Be sure to read the Quick Start section first.

 A key requirement is the logging of activity by the plugin: attempts to send orders, attempts to cancel orders, and attempts to process a callback from the ShippingEasy server.
 The ecommerce plugin must make this information readily available via its user interface to the ShippingEasy support team to facilitate troubleshooting problems with the customer’s environment.

 The key enabling piece is the usage of API key values - there are three.
-Two for the customer ShippingEasy account and one for the specific store within the account.
+Two for the customer ShippingEasy account and one for the specific store within the account - the GREAT.LY documentation shows how this works and you will see references to the API key values in our PHP and Ruby docs.